 Every year, an estimated 343,000 mothers die from complications during child birth.
 The vast majority of maternal and child deaths occur in the world’s poorest countries.
-Diseases such as pneumonia, diarrhoea, malaria and measles, which are no longer burdens in rich countries, are still the leading cause of child death worldwide.
 Women in sub-Saharan Africa have a one in 22 chance of dying in childbirth, compared to only one in 47,000 for women in Ireland.
 Weak health systems are one of the biggest reasons behind this enormous gap.
-A lack of health care workers, clinics and equipment means many women and children don’t have access to basic health services including immunisations and care for expectant mothers.
+A lack of health care workers, clinics and equipment means that many women and children don’t have access to basic health services including immunisations and care for expectant mothers.

 Investing in the health of mothers and children could have a lasting impact in the world’s poorest countries.
 Children who lose their mothers are five times more likely to die in infancy than those who do not.

 Bishops’ Appeal supports local and often rural clinics, the training of healthcare workers, and the training of health champions, often local women who can teach others about maternal health and nutrition and encourage parents to access clinics for HIV testing and for post-natal care.